TIBCOSoftware/mashling-recipes/recipes/fcm/mashling-fcm-push-notifications/using_aws_lambda.md

 ### Create Mashling gateway

-1. Navigate to gateway-projct directory `cd ../../../gateway-project/`
+1. Navigate to gateway-project directory `cd ../../../gateway-project/`
-2. Create Mashling gateway by running `mashling create -f gateway_lambda.json gateway_lambda`.
+2. Place the downloaded mashling-gateway binary in the gateway-project folder.

 ## Testing